-How Office Furniture Can Affect Productivity in the Workplace
+How Office Furniture Affect Productivity in the Workplace

-Dull, colorless walls, cramped workspaces and stiff chairs without padding not only makes an office space look inferior, it makes the people within the space feel inferior, too.
+Dull, colorless walls, cramped workspaces, and stiff chairs without padding not only make an office space look inferior, it makes the people within the space feel inferior as well.
 Some people spend more time in the workplace than they do in their homes, yet they hardly have the same luxuries.
 This means that many Americans spend their days in places that are uncomfortable and unwelcoming, which can have a direct result on productivity.
+Here at Extra Office, we have the resources to fight this decline in motivation and productivity.
+We understand how office furniture affects productivity and that’s why we provide office design solutions, along with office furniture financing so you can afford to improve your workplace!

 Each piece of office furniture plays a role in boosting productivity.
 Workplaces certainly don’t have to replace all of their furniture at once, but more companies are taking steps toward updating boring and drab furniture with stylish, modern pieces.
 It’s a small price to pay for a happier and more successful work environment, don’t you think?